 \section{Introduction}

-The interactions between hyperons ($Y$) and nucleons ($N$) are important to investigate various systems, including hypernuclei, heavy-ion collisions, supernovae, and neutron stars.
-For the better understanding of their structures and dynamics, it is crucial to figure out the properties of the $YN$ interaction based on the experimental data and astrophysical observations.
+The interactions between hyperons ($Y$) and nucleons ($N$) are important to investigate various fields of physics, including hypernuclei, heavy-ion collisions, supernovae, and neutron stars.
+For a better understanding of their structures and dynamics, it is crucial to figure out the properties of the $YN$ interaction based on the experimental data and astrophysical observations.
 The hypernuclear spectroscopy and the $YN$ scattering data have been used for constraining the $YN$ interaction~\cite{Feliciello:2015dua,Gal:2016boi,J-PARCE40:2021qxa,J-PARCE40:2021bgw}.
 The observations of neutron stars also impose constraints on the repulsion of the $YN$ interaction through the equation of state (EOS) of the dense nuclear matter.
 The precise mass and radius data from NICER~\cite{Miller:2019cac,Miller:2021qha,Riley:2019yda,Riley:2021pdl} and the gravitational wave data from LIGO and Virgo~\cite{LIGOScientific:2017vwq} have been utilized to constrain the stiffness of the EOS.

-Although more and more constraints on the $YN$ interactions have been imposed, a problem on the appearance of hyperons in neutron stars (hyperon puzzle) is still intensively discussed~\cite{Gal:2016boi,Burgio:2021vgk}.
-The hyperon puzzle refers to the problem that most of EOSs including hyperons become too soft to support the massive neutron stars as heavy as twice the solar mass~\cite{Demorest:2010bx,Antoniadis:2013pzd,Fonseca:2016tux,NANOGrav:2019jur, Miller:2021qha}.
-Many solutions to the puzzle have been proposed, such as the repulsive interactions between $YY$~\cite{Weissenborn:2011ut,Chatterjee:2015pua, Fortin:2017cvt} and/or many-body baryons~\cite{Nishizaki:2002ih, Lonardoni:2014bwa, Nagels:2015lfa, Gerstung:2020ktv, Yamamoto:2013ada, Yamamoto:2014jga, Nagels:2015lfa, Yamamoto:2015lwa, Togashi:2016fky, Haidenbauer:2016vfq, Logoteta:2019utx} at high densities, and the crossover transition from the hadronic to quark matter before the appearance of the hyperons~\cite{Baym:2017whm, Kojo:2021wax}.
-However, a definitive conclusion is not obtained whether the hyperons can appear in neutron stars, due to the lack of constraints on the interaction between baryons at high densities based on the experimental data.
+Although more and more constraints on the $YN$ interactions have been imposed, a problem with the appearance of hyperons in neutron stars (hyperon puzzle) is still intensively discussed~\cite{Gal:2016boi,Burgio:2021vgk}.
+The hyperon puzzle refers to the problem that most EOSs including hyperons become too soft to support massive neutron stars as heavy as twice the solar mass~\cite{Demorest:2010bx,Antoniadis:2013pzd,Fonseca:2016tux,NANOGrav:2019jur, Miller:2021qha}.
+Many solutions to the puzzle have been proposed, such as repulsive $YY$ interactions ~\cite{Weissenborn:2011ut,Chatterjee:2015pua, Fortin:2017cvt} and/or many-body baryon interactions~\cite{Nishizaki:2002ih, Lonardoni:2014bwa, Nagels:2015lfa, Gerstung:2020ktv, Yamamoto:2013ada, Yamamoto:2014jga, Nagels:2015lfa, Yamamoto:2015lwa, Togashi:2016fky, Haidenbauer:2016vfq, Logoteta:2019utx} at high densities, and the crossover transition from hadronic matter to quark matter before the appearance of hyperons~\cite{Baym:2017whm, Kojo:2021wax}.
+However, a definitive conclusion is not obtained on whether hyperons can appear in neutron stars, due to the lack of constraints on the interaction between baryons at high densities based on the experimental data.